Joshua.

 A love for reading was instilled into me early on by my parents, and as I grew older, I found that my love for reading hadn’t diminished and that it was able to help me wonder about the world in a meaningful way.
 I found myself asking questions that had no apparent answers, and I was not equipped with the tools to explore possible answers myself.
 I would not find these tools until university when I took my first philosophy class on a whim.
 I discovered a passion for studies, and quickly came to realize that the best way to better myself was to pursue a competency in this newfound discipline.

-Here is a list of my interestes:
+Here is a list of my interests: